scionproto/scion/doc/EPIC.md

 - The AS protected by the hidden path is the last AS.
-  By "last AS" we mean that the beacon which defined the hidden path ends in the local interface of this AS.
-Or stated differently: the AS reachable through the hidden path does not forward the beacon defining the hidden path to further downstream/peering ASes.
+  By "last AS" we mean that the beacon which defined the hidden path ends in this AS.
+Or stated differently: the
+  AS reachable through the hidden path does not forward the beacon defining the hidden path to further downstream/peering ASes.
 - On the interface-pairs (ingress/egress pair) that affect the